otoco-io/OtoGo-SmartContracts/README.md

 - **Aborted** - At any moment during the launch pool phase, Sponsor can call the `abort` function.
 When aborted, the only function that stakers can call is the `unstake`function, which will let each investor retrieve their stakes.

 ![Otogo Launch Pool Lifetime](./docs/otogo-lifetime.png)

+*Note: Shares/tokens, as well as stakers/investors are used interchangeably here.

 ## Installation